 On any given day, each of us engages in self talk on any of the five different levels, says Helmstetter.
 Some of the levels work for us, whilst others work against us.

-The author outlines five distinct levels of self talk.
+He outlines five distinct levels of self talk:

 Level 1: “Negative Acceptance.”

 This is the lowest level of self talk and is the most damaging.
-According to Helmstetter, most of our self talk occurs at this level.
+According to the author, most of our self talk occurs at this level.